Here are several benefits of working with a community foundation to reach your charitable goals.

 Whether it’s creating a donor advised fund through their estate or using beneficiary designations, donors work with our gift planners to identify the best way to carry out their philanthropic goals.
 We are the perfect partner to help manage a meaningful and lasting charitable legacy.

-5. We accept a wide range of assets.
+5. You can donate a wide range of assets.

 In addition to accepting gifts of cash or stock, we also accept a range of non-cash assets such as real estate, closely held business assets, life insurance, farm assets and more.
 Our gift planners can help donors and their professional advisors identify which assets would be best to give.

-To learn more about the Saint Paul & Minnesota Foundation as well as the benefits of partnering with a community foundation, contact one of our gift planners to see how we can work together to help you achieve your philanthropic goals.
+To learn more about the Saint Paul & Minnesota Foundation, as well as the benefits of partnering with a community foundation, contact one of our gift planners to see how we can work together to help you achieve your charitable goals.

 Learn how stock options, executive pay and other compensation could be part of your clients’ giving plan with our quick reference guide to donating executive compensation.View the guide